Letting Go of People-Pleasing: The Journey Back to Your True Self

 However, when the need for approval takes over—if you begin to silence yourself, overextend yourself, or feel anxious if someone isn't validating you—that’s when it becomes people-pleasing.

 People-pleasing is a habit of putting others' comfort above one's own peace.
-It comes from fear—the fear of rejection, abandonment, or disapproval—and it keeps you trapped in a cycle of self-doubt.
+It comes from the fear of rejection, abandonment, or disapproval—and it keeps you trapped in a cycle of self-doubt.

 Letting go of people-pleasing doesn’t mean becoming selfish, uncaring, or dishonoring.
-It means living your authentic self, guided by your purpose rather than the shifting opinions of others— the path of truth and freedom—where you finally feel enough, just as you are.
+It means living from your authentic self, guided by your purpose rather than the opinions of others—it's living your truth, where you are enough, just as you are.

 People-pleasing diminishes you